hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 message TransactionID {
   Timestamp transactionValidStart // Inherited from original ScheduleCreate TX AccountID accountID // Inherited from original ScheduleCreate TX
-  bool scheduled // true
+  bool scheduled // Whether the Transaction is of type Scheduled or no bytes nonce // (optional) Used to manipulate the uniqueness check for idempotent schedule transaction creation.
+Max length - 64 bytes
-  uint32 nonce // The nonce that was populated in the Transaction Bytes on submission }
+}
 ```
 Once the check for `readyForExecution` determines that the Scheduled Transaction is ready to be executed, the transition logic (whether it is `Create` or `Sign`) creates `SignedTxAccessor` instance and sets it in the `Transaction Context`.